Collection Harassment

 Truth

-Debt collectors cannot lie to you, mislead you, or make false statements to you.
-They must be truthful.
+Banks cannot lie to you, mislead you, or make false statements to you about where your money went and why.

 Fairness